Bennett Cerf: Personal life

+In the early 1930s, Cerf had a passionate relationship with actress Miriam Hopkins.

 Cerf married actress Sylvia Sidney on October 1, 1935; they divorced six months later, on April 9, 1936.

 On September 17, 1940, he married actress Phyllis Fraser, a cousin of Ginger Rogers, with whom he had two sons, Christopher and Jonathan.

 In the early 1950s, while maintaining a Manhattan residence, Bennett and Phyllis Cerf bought an estate at Mount Kisco, New York, which became his country home for the rest of his life.
 A Mount Kisco street named Cerf Lane, named after him, runs from Croton Avenue in Mount Kisco.

 Death

 Cerf died of natural causes in Mount Kisco, on August 27, 1971, aged 73.
 He had undergone surgery shortly before his death.
-He was survived by his wife and sons.

 Legacy

-Random House published his posthumous autobiography, At Random: The Reminiscences of Bennett Cerf, in 1977, which Phyllis Cerf and a former Random House Editor Albert Erskine put together from his interviews for Columbia's oral history program along with his diaries and scrapbooks.
+Random House published his posthumous autobiography, At Random: The Reminiscences of Bennett Cerf, in 1977, which Phyllis Cerf and former Random House Editor Albert Erskine put together from his interviews for Columbia's oral history program along with his diaries and scrapbooks.

+The biography Nothing Random: Bennett Cerf and the Publishing House He Built by Gayle Feldman (ISBN 9780593978375) was published in 2026.

 Bennett Cerf Drive, just outside the City of Westminster in Carroll County, Maryland, is named after him.
 This is the location of the Random House Westminster Distribution Center and Offices, one of two Random House distribution facilities in the U.S., as well as the location of Bennett Cerf Park.

+Western Maryland College (now McDaniel College), located in Westminster, Maryland, awarded Bennett Cerf an honorary Doctor of Laws at its commencement exercises in June, 1966.